 Kurt Andrew Dodd Scholarship Endowment in History

-Established in 2004 in memory of Kurt A. Dodd, MA ’97 by his mother, Rosemary Bowers Dodd, to provide scholarships for graduate students in history.
-Mr. Dodd was an alumnus of the College of Humanities and Social Sciences.
+The Kurt Andrew Dodd Scholarship Endowment in History was established in 2004 in memory of Kurt A. Dodd, MA History ’97, by his mother, Rosemary Bowers Dodd, to provide scholarships for graduate students in history.
+Mr. Dodd was an alum of the College of Humanities and Social Sciences.
 Recipient must be a full-time graduate student pursuing a degree in history.
 Recipient may be either an in-state or out-of-state student.
 Recipient will qualify on basis of academic merit, as well as financial need.
 The scholarship is renewable, subject to the availability of funds; recipient must continue to meet the initial criteria.

 This scholarship is awarded by faculty nomination only, at the discretion of the department.